6529-Collections/6529-Prenode/README.md

 pm2 start npm --name=6529Prenode -- run prenode
 ```

-- **CRON:** When starting the service, there are several scheduled cron jobs running at specific intervals which will consume data from the chain, process and save the result to the database.
+- **CRON:** When starting the service, several scheduled cron jobs are running at specific intervals which will consume onchain data, process it, and save the result to the database.
   e.g. discovering Transactions - there is a scheduled cron job to run every 2 minutes which detects new transactions on the chain and saves them in the database

-- **Note:** On start, this service will always run the tdh calculation on start and the schedule it to run at 00:00 UTC
+- **Note:** On start, this service will always run the TDH calculation on start and schedule it to run at 00:00 UTC

 #### 3.5.2 Run API